RedTopper/Super-Haxagon/INSTALL.md

 <details><summary>All other platforms</summary>

 It may be possible to build and run SuperHaxagon on other platforms, as it is designed to be portable.
-I don't supply builds, for Windows or Linux on ARM (excluding PortMaster), but you can likely build it by following the instructions in the [README.md](./README.md).
+You can likely build it by following the instructions in the [README.md](./README.md).
 I'd love to hear any success for building for other platforms!

 </details>